 - Reduce the discharge of pollutants to the maximum extent practicable, MEP.

 - Satisfy the appropriate water quality requirements of the Clean Water Act.

 - Manage stormwater quality activities through the Storm Water Management Program, SWMP.

-The Small MS4 General Permit for the City of Texarkana, Texas is available online.
-Additional information on the requirements of the general permit is available in the Fact Sheet and Executive Director's Preliminary Decision.
+The Small MS4 General Permit for the City of Texarkana, Texas is available online (PDF).
+Additional information on the requirements of the general permit is available in the Fact Sheet and Executive Director's Preliminary (PDF) Decision.

 If you see a suspicious discharge, trash or debris in storm drains, illegal dumping down a storm drain, in a ditch, etc. please report it by calling 903-798-3948, fill out this form, or by emailing Stormwater Management.
 Provide as much information as possible; license plate of car, what they appear to be dumping, location, etc., and a Stormwater employee will investigate the situation.
 Training is available (PDF)